Soprano Home Movies: Filming

 "Soprano Home Movies" was the first episode of the final nine episodes to be produced, following a six-month-long production hiatus, partly due to Gandolfini's knee surgery.
 In preparation for shooting the episode, series creator/executive producer David Chase held several rehearsals with the lead actors.

-The scenes at the lakefront vacation home were filmed over two weeks in June 2006 in Putnam Valley, New York.
+The scenes at the lakefront vacation home were filmed over two weeks in June 2006 in Greenwood Lake, New York.
 Additional interior shots were filmed six months later at Silvercup Studios, New York, where a replica of the cabin had been built in a sound stage.
 The lake seen multiple times in the episode is Lake Oscawana.
 The scenes of Tony and Bobby fishing were filmed on location on the lake but much closer to the shore than it appears in the episode.
 The scenes set in Montreal were actually filmed in Clinton Hill, Brooklyn.
 Filming of the scenes set in New Jersey and the Soprano residence took place on location in Essex County, New Jersey, and in Silvercup Studios.

 While filming the cabin fight scene between Tony and Bobby in Silvercup Studios, Steve Schirripa accidentally headbutted James Gandolfini.
 The fight scene was choreographed but Gandolfini did not step out of the way in time.
 The real headbutting was kept in the episode.